Tap here to get 5 Secrets to Stress Free Dinners

 Storing Green Goddess Salad Dressing

-This salad dressing recipe will last in the refrigerator for 3 to 5 days because of the dairy and fresh herbs involved.
+This salad dressing recipe will last in an airtight container in the refrigerator for 3 to 5 days because of the dairy and fresh herbs involved.
 It makes 1 1/2 cups, which is a great amount if you are having guests.
 If you aren’t, I suggest that you cut the recipe in half.

 overhead view of green goddess salad dressing over a fresh greens in a salad bowl